Learn more about self-harm treatment at Delta Medical Center in Memphis, TN

 Individual therapy may be used when an individual requires more one-on-one time with a therapist.
 Time may be spent determining what has lead you to start harming yourself and healthier ways of coping.
 Although the majority of work is done in group sessions we do understand that there are times when an individual needs more of a private setting.

 Group therapy is used to allow individuals the opportunity to connect with other individuals facing similar struggles.
 We offer both process-based and psycho-educational groups to allow you to work through your feelings and learn a bit more about self-harm and the treatment process.

 Family therapy is offered at Delta for individuals who require help reestablishing family connections and work through problems within the family dynamic.
 Family sessions will be used to process emotions surrounding your self-harming behavior.
 Your family members will have a chance to express their feelings and voice their concerns.

 In addition to traditional therapeutic treatment, Delta offers a number of experiential treatments to help heal the whole you.
 These methods may include:

 - Nutritional and wellness counseling

 - Recreational therapy

 When your time with us is over, we will make sure that you have an aftercare plan put in place so that you can continue to heal.
-You and your treatment team will decide which program will be best for your current needs.
-For some, one of our intensive outpatient programs is the next step of care.
+You and your treatment team will decide which option will be best for your current needs.
+For some, one of our intensive outpatient treatment option is the next step of care.
 We offer both a Partial Hospitalization Program (PHP) and an Intensive Outpatient Program (IOP) for individuals ready to step down into outpatient treatment.
 If you are discharging home, we will provide you with appointments and referrals to our outpatient clinic along with connections to local community resources to allow for continued support.